 1. It’s Cheaper

 Life insurance premiums are based on several factors, including your age and overall health.
-It stands to reason that the younger you are, the less you’ll pay for coverage, especially if you don’t smoke or have any preexisting health conditions.
-This is because as a young and healthy person you are less of a liability to the insurance company.
-If you wait until you’re in your thirties or forties to buy life insurance, you’ll see the monthly cost jump significantly, so it can make good money sense to lock in a lower rate now.
-You then will usually pay that amount for the duration of the policy, saving you money along the way.
+It stands to reason that the younger you are, the less you’ll pay for coverage.
+This is especially true if you don’t smoke or have any preexisting health conditions.
+As a young and healthy person you pose less of a liability to the insurance company.
+If you wait until your thirties or forties to buy life insurance, you’ll see the monthly cost jump significantly.
+Looking at rates now can lock in a good rate for the rest of the policy, saving you money along the way.

 2. Funerals are Costly

 The average funeral costs between $6,000 and $10,000.
-Even if you instruct your friends and family to hold a more non-traditional commemoration of your life like an end-of-life celebration or party, someone will have to foot the bill.
+Even if you plan for a more non-traditional funeral like an end-of-life party, someone will have to foot the bill.
 A relatively small life insurance policy can help do that.

 3. You Don’t Want to Stick Your Family With Debt